-• \\DB-SRV-1\StudKursInfo\IS4 vt2004\DB2-XML\Horse-riding
+• \\DB-SRV-1\StudKursInfo\IS4 vt2005\DB2-XML\Horse-riding

 Simply run the two scripts (first the riding.tables.script and then the riding.insert.script) from the DB2 Command Center!
+Pay attention to the statement termination character!

 4 Compulsory Exercises and Assignments